mysteriumnetwork/documentation/content/resources/faq.md

 **Warning**: Your node should be accessible through built-in NAT hole punching capabilities.
 If that doesn't work, you can try the following.

-For Raspberry PI nodes, the OpenVPN service port can be set directly under Settings page in the WebUI (http://[node_ip]:4449).
+For Raspberry PI nodes, the OpenVPN service port can be set directly under Settings page in the Node UI (http://[node_ip]:4449).
 Once that is done, hit save and it will be automatically adjusted in the configuration file.

 **For all other types of configuration, you will need to modify the `/etc/default/mysterium-node` configuration file and change the service options (OpenVPN and WireGuard) there.**